Constitution Day is Sunday, September 17th! Click below to learn more!

 Select one of these options and submit your ballot!

-B.) Submit your vote-by-mail ballot in person at any vote center or drop-off location no later than 8 p.m. on Election Day (11/8/2022).
+B.) Submit your vote-by-mail ballot in person at any vote center or drop-off location no later than 8 p.m. on Election Day Tuesday, Nov.
+5, 2024.
 Find your options here: sos.ca.gov/elections.
-UCR will be hosting a Vote Center where you can drop off your ballot from Saturday, Nov.
-5 to Tuesday, Nov.
-8 at the Alumni & Visitors Center.
+UCR will be hosting a Vote Center where you can drop off your ballot from Nov.
+2–4 from 9 a.m. – 5 p.m. and Election Day Tuesday, Nov.
+5 from 7 a.m. – 8 p.m. at the at the Alumni & Visitors Center.

 D.) If you decide that you don’t want to use your vote-by-mail ballot and instead want to vote in person, you still have that option!
 Your county will have select vote centers that you can visit and vote.
 You need to take your vote-by-mail ballot with you and surrender it to the volunteers at the vote center.
 Upon surrendering your vote-by-mail ballot, they will give you a brand new one that you can use to vote at that location!
 If you do not have your vote-by-mail ballot, you can still vote by receiving a provisional ballot.
 To find where your closest vote center will be, go here: sos.ca.gov/elections.

-Remember, UCR will be hosting a Vote Center from Saturday, Nov.
-5 to Tuesday, Nov.
-8 at the Alumni & Visitors Center.
-If you wish to register to vote in-person at this location, you will need to be registered with an address that is in Riverside County.
+Remember, UCR will be hosting a Vote Center from Nov.
+2–4 from 9 a.m. – 5 p.m. and Election Day Tuesday, Nov.
+5 from 7 a.m. – 8 p.m. at the at the Alumni & Visitors Center.
+If you wish to register to vote in-person at this location, you will need to register with an address that is in Riverside County.
 You can also re-register to vote here if you are currently registered in a different County and want to register to vote in Riverside County.

 Step 3) Track Your Ballot